prsavla/cse15l-lab-reports/labreport3/labreport3.md

     ./technical/biomed/1471-2105-3-2.txt
     Prathams-MacBook-Air-2:docsearch prathamsavla$
 ```
-This searches for all files in ./technical/biomed that are greater than 75 kilobytes.
+This searches for all files in `./technical/biomed` that are greater than 75 kilobytes.

 ```
 Prathams-MacBook-Air-2:docsearch prathamsavla$ find ./technical/911report  -size +1G
 Prathams-MacBook-Air-2:docsearch prathamsavla$
 ```
-There were no files greater than 1GB in ./technical/911report.
+There were no files greater than 1GB in `./technical/911report`.

 # 3rd Command Line Argument + 2 Examples
-3) Using find with -empty allows you to search for empty files and directories.
+3) Using find with `-empty` allows you to search for empty files and directories.
    I went ahead and made an empty file for the purposes of this demonstration and an empty directory as well.
 ```
    Prathams-MacBook-Air-2:docsearch prathamsavla$ find ./technical/biomed -empty